dry-python/classes/docs/pages/concept.rst

     ...     def __call__(self, instance: 'Supports[MyFeature]') -> str:
     ...         ...

-It might be helpfull, when you have ``no-untyped-def`` rule enabled.
+It might be helpful, when you have ``no-untyped-def`` rule enabled.

 .. warning::
   ``Supports`` only works with typeclasses defined as Python classes.